 Nestlé celebrated 150 years of ‘Good Food, Good Life’ in Switzerland

-Nestlé celebrated its 150th anniversary in 2016 with particular a focus on events in Vevey, Switzerland where the company was founded.
+Nestlé celebrated its 150th anniversary in 2016 with a particular focus on events in Vevey, Switzerland where the company was founded.
 The celebrations were an opportunity for the company to thank the people for their trust and loyalty throughout the years and to thank their employees whose hard work and commitment to Nestlé are the key to their success.

 To celebrate Nestlé’s 150th anniversary, the Alimentarium received a donation enabling it to refurbish and extend its programme online.
 The Museum, a Nestlé Foundation, is devoted to food and nutrition and takes visitors on an interactive journey through the world of food, challenging the brain and testing all of the senses.
 The journey continues online, where pioneering teaching and learning assets are available for those who want to further explore the world of food.

 The Alimentarium Foundation thanks Nestlé for its generous support.